Apple & Google Privacy Updates Webinar Recap

 Increasing Importance of Advanced Identification Tools

 As legacy techniques become less reliable, advanced tools like Fingerprint Identification, which utilize modern techniques such as machine learning and fuzzy matching, will become increasingly relevant.
-Unlike deterministic hashing methods affected by the recent privacy changes, Fingerprint's browser identification remains unaffected and maintains its accuracy rate of 99.5%, even in Incognito mode.
+Unlike deterministic hashing methods affected by the recent privacy changes, Fingerprint's browser identification remains unaffected and maintains its industry-leading accuracy rate, even in Incognito mode.
 By leveraging advanced algorithms and robust research efforts, Fingerprint continues to provide reliable and precise identification in the ever-evolving landscape of browser privacy.

 Conclusion